What Does a VPN Actually Hide, and Who From?

 This means that the government, police, and anyone else your ISP shares information with also knows that you’re using a VPN.
 This is important, because VPNs are not legal everywhere.

-Does a VPN Hide Your Browsing History From Employers, Your Router & Other WiFi Administrators?
+Does a VPN Hide Your Browsing History from Employers, Your Router & Other WiFi Administrators?

 VPN encryption can hide your browsing history from WiFi administrators, too.
 This includes: